-Portugal is a safe and expat-friendly nation and has become one of the most preferred destinations of digital nomads.
+Portugal is a safe and expat-friendly nation and has become one of the most preferred destinations for digital nomads.
 It offers everything that a person seeks while working in a foreign country.
 Good internet connection, close to nature, curious and delicious food, lovely weather, exciting culture, and cheap rent!

+…and a lot more!
 So, without any delay, let’s dive into the details.

-Places to Live: Accommodation in Portugal
+Places To Live: Accommodation in Portugal

-Undoubtedly, finding accommodation is the greatest challenge that the digital nomads face.
+Undoubtedly, finding accommodation is the greatest challenge that digital nomads face.
 To find a place in Portugal, you need to decide whether you require a villa, one-room set, two-room set, or Airbnb.
 Besides, the type of accommodation you choose further depends on whether you are moving alone or with your family.
 In addition, you must consider one more factor: the location you choose and the availability of a house.

 Since you are a digital nomad, the two best types of accommodation are Airbnb and DigitalNomads.pt.
 Let’s have a look at them in detail.

 With Portugal becoming one of the significant startup hubs of Europe, Airbnb has come across as the most relevant for remote workers.
-These are available as modern flats with all amenities that most of the digital nomads look for.
+These are available as modern flats with all amenities that most digital nomads look for.

 - Book for one month at a time to ensure that you can adjust there for your entire stay in Portugal.

 - Lastly, book early.
-Since Airbnb's are the most preferred choice of digital nomads, they get booked instantly after someone has vacated or during the summer months.
+Since Airbnb's the most preferred choice of digital nomads, they get booked instantly after someone has vacated or during the summer months.